 (NCBI-index: 624169)

 The Drinker Moth (Euthrix potatoria) is not the moth that I expected in my garden as there are few reed collars in the immediate area.
 Males come to light more often than females.
 They have a remarkable snout due to their strongly hairy palps.
 Furthermore, the Drinker Moth has at the yellow-brown forewing next to the white median spot an extra small white spot.
 A wavy line can be seen in the marginal area just before a brown cross line running towards the apex.
-The females are larger and can vary in color from deep yellow to very pale buff, whitish, or a darker reddish-brown similar to the male.
+The females are larger and can vary in color from deep yellow to very pale buff, whitish, or a darker reddish-brown similar to the males.
 The flight period is from June to August in one generation and the wingspan is 42-70mm.
 Host plant: Cock’s-foot, couches, Common Reed, Reed Canary-grass, and Wood Small-reed.
 Dutch name: Rietvink.
 Frisian name: Reidspinner.